apache/fluo-website/README.md

 3. Confirm that javadocs are hosted externally and modify `apidocs/index.md` to point to link to them.

-4. Create release-notes, release, and blog post announcing the release in `_posts/`
+4. Create a post in `_posts/release` with release notes and resources to announce release.

 ## Apache Fluo Recipes releases